rasj81/MeteoriteAnalytics/README.md

 ![Screenshot of Meteorite Dataflow.](meteorite_dataflow.png)

 *These instructions assume a linux-like OS (Linux, Windows Subsystem for Linux, MacOS Terminal).
-You may need to modify commands to suit your environment* \
+You may need to modify commands to suit your own environment*

 1. Download the project to your local storage and unzip it in a convenient location
 ```